dynatrace-oss/barista/src/lib/selection-area/README.md

 ```

-The `dt-selection-area` component will fire a change event when the box changes with the values for the positions of the handles.
+The `dt-selection-area` component will fire a change event when the selected area changes with the values for the positions of the handles.
 When used with a chart the values in the event are the x Axis values for the chart.
 If used with any other element the values will be pixel values.

 When you want to use the selection area connected to any other element than a dt-chart you have to use the `dtSelectionArea` directive on the origin element and connect the area the same way.